DeFiCh/defichain.com/content/airdrop.en.md

         table:
           bitcoin_address:
             label: Bitcoin key
-            value: Your bitcoin wallet private key
+            value: Your Bitcoin wallet private key
           message:
             label: Message
             copy_button:
               label: Copy to clipboard
         subhead2: Your Bitcoin client will generate a _Signature_ after you sign the message.
 You will need this signature for the next step.
-If you need help, please refer to this [help article](#).
+Need help with signing?
+Here's <a href="https://julianhosp.com/how-to-sign-a-bitcoin-message-with-ledger-or-trezor-step-by-step-guide/" target="_blank">a guide for Trezor/Ledger wallets</a>.
         next_button:
           label: I've done these steps
       step4: